LEAD Action News

 Who can I talk to?

-Extensive counselling is available through the Lead Advisory Service Australia, which will discuss your level of risk and offer suggestions to reduce lead exposure.
+Extensive advice is available through the Global Lead Advice & Support Service, which will discuss your level of risk and offer suggestions to reduce lead exposure.

-The following are available from the Lead Pollution Line of the NSW Environment Protection Authority:
+The following are no longer available from the Lead Pollution Line of the NSW Environment Protection Authority:

 For more information ring: